nens/threedi-docs/source/h_schema_300.rst

 - All geometry columns have been renamed from "the_geom" to "geom", following current (informal) conventions.

+- All tables that have a geometry will also have a code, display name, and tags

 Tags
 ^^^^

-A new feature that will be introduced is *tags*.
+A new feature is the option to add *tags* to each schematisation object.
 You can define tags in the schematisation, and assign any number of these tags to each feature.

 This is useful for administration of data sources and assumptions.
-For example, if you define a tag "Source: asset management system", you can assign this tag to all pipes that are imported from the asset management system.
-Pipes that are digitized by hand can be given the tag "Source: digitized by hand".
+For example, if you define a tag "Source: asset management system", you can assign this tag to all pipes that are imported from the asset management system; pipes that are digitized by hand can be given the tag "Source: digitized by hand", etc.

 Settings
 ^^^^^^^^

+Tables in database schema 219:

+- v2_aggregation_settings
+- v2_global_settings
+- v2_groundwater
+- v2_interflow
+- v2_numerical_settings
+- v2_simple_infiltration
+- v2_vegetation_drag

+Tables in database schema 300:

+- aggregation_settings
+- groundwater
+- initial_conditions
+- interception
+- interflow
+- model_settings
+- numerical_settings
+- physical_settings
+- simple_infiltration
+- simulation_template_settings
+- time_step_settings
+- vegetation_drag_2d

-For a complete and detailed overview of the changes in the settings tables, see <other/db_schema_300_settings.xlsx>`_
+For a complete and detailed overview of the changes in each of the tables and columns, see <other/3Di database schema 219 to schema 300.xlsx>`_

 The settings that were grouped in the global settings table are split up into several tables that are consistent with (i) the grouping in the API, and (ii) the distinctions between settings required to generate the 3Di model and settings required to generate a simulation template.
 The contents of the global settings table can now be found in: